Cylinder maps of algebraic cycles on cubic hypersurfaces: Integral Hodge conjectures and Tate conjectures

-The following integral analog Tate conjecture for codimension $2$-cycles of cubic fourfolds is proved by F. Charles and A. Pirutka. \begin{theorem}\cite[Theorem 1.1]{entiere-Tate} Let $k$ be a field finitely generated over its prime subfield with characteristic different from $2$ and $3$, and let $\bar{k}$ be the algebraic closure of $k$.
-If $X\subset \PP^5_{k}$ is a smooth cubic fourfold.
-The integral Tate conjecture is true for the codimension $2$-cycles on $X$.
-Precisely, for all prime number $\ell\neq \Char k$, the cycle class map
+The integral Tate conjecture for \(2\)-cycles of cubic fourfolds has been proved by Charles and Pirutka. \begin{theorem}\cite[Theorem 1.1]{entiere-Tate} Let \(k\) be finitely generated field of characteristic different from \(2\) and \(3\), and let \(\bar{k}\) be the separable closure of \(k\).
+Let \(X\) be a smooth cubic fourfold over \(k\).
+Fix a prime \(\ell\) invertible in \(k\), the cycle class map